-It used to be that blogs looked like blogs and websites looked like websites.
-You could easily tell the difference.
+When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites.
+One could easily tell the difference between the two.

 Then WordPress came along and everything changed.
-Now, it’s getting almost impossible to tell if the site was built using a “blogging” content management system (CMS) like WordPress, or if it’s been built using web-building software.
-Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s under the surface.
+Now, it’s getting harder to tell the difference between what applications are being used to build the two.
+Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what’s “under the hood”.

-For many website owners, understanding the difference between a Content Management System application like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, regarding the areas that the majority of website owners are concerned with, like web development costs, ease of use, ability to maintain the website up-to-date, managing content, etc.
+For many website owners, understanding the difference between a CMS application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, regarding the areas that matter to most website owners, such as web development costs, ease of use, ability to maintain the site up-to-date, managing web content, etc.

 Think about this …